My experiences with code signing

 You need a digital certificate to sign code.
 This can be self-signed (you create it yourself) or purchased from a vendor that verifies your identity and gives you a certificate that is part of a trust chain.
 Signed code has more trust, especially of it if signed with the certificate of a reputable source.
 Some platforms will discourage or block the running of unsigned files.

-Signing only makes sense if you need extra proof about the origin of the files, and/or you need to check that the file is unchanged.
+Signing makes sense if you need extra proof about the origin of the file, and/or you need to check that the file is unchanged.
 Most code run happily without being signed and does not need to be signed.

 Examples where you may need signed code: